jlupin/katacoda-scenarios/03-multi-node/02_exchange.md

 or
 [exchange app - deployed on NODE_2](https://[[HOST_SUBDOMAIN]]-18000-[[KATACODA_HOST]].environments.katacoda.com/exchange/).

 For the purpose of this scenario we prepared both nodes with an example application consisting of several microservices.
-As you probably already know from the previous scenario, you can view all deployed and running microservices using webcontrol UI or the CLI.
+As you probably already know from the previous scenario, you can view all deployed and running microservices using web console or the CLI.

 Just a quick reminder:
 - to fire up the CLI for NODE_1: